Annapolis Integrative Medicine

-The choice to utilize the option of hormone therapy is an individual one and should be reviewed with a physician that is experienced and that you trust.
+The choice to utilize the option of hormone therapy is an individual one and should be reviewed with a physician that is experience and that you trust.
 Using the lowest effective dose can make an enormous difference in one’s health.